mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 }
 ```

+In the example above, we apply *insetGrouped* style, also we use *headerProminence* modifier to increase the importance of the section which makes the header text bolder and bigger.

 SwiftUI also provides us a set of view modifier which allows us to change the tint color of separators, list items or completely hide them from the list.

 ```swift